Tiling a floor can seem a daunting step for the amateur DIY-er, but it isn’t as tough as it might seem…

 How to tile a floor, safety first:

-For safety, make sure you wear strong, heavy-duty gloves to protect your hands – removing old tiling can be a nasty business, especially any broken shards.
-Also make sure to wear protective goggles to guard against flying tile shards, and a dust mask.
+Removing old tiling can be a nasty business so, for safety, it’s important that you wear strong, heavy-duty gloves to protect your hands.
+Also make sure to wear protective safety goggles and a dust mask to guard against flying tile shards.

 - Your hard tiling can be laid onto any dry and level concrete floor.
-If it isn’t level, you’ll need to even it out.
+If you're working with an uneven surface, you’ll need to even it out.
 You can lay tiles over existing vinyl or quarry tiles, though you need to make sure they are firmly and properly laid.
-If you’re laying over vinyl tiling, though, you should coat the surface with primer.
+If you’re laying over vinyl tiling,, you should coat the surface with primer.
 Ideally you should use an adhesive specifically for the purpose, especially if you’re laying tiles onto wood or concrete.

 - The “key tile” (the first tile that you’ll lay) will determine the whole layout of your tiling, so it’s important to get its positioning right.
-You have to start pretty centrally in your room and work out in each direction, as most rooms aren’t perfect squares – if you started at the edge you’d end up with a real mess.
+You have to start pretty centrally in your room and fan out in each direction, as most rooms aren’t perfect squares – if you start at the edge, you’ll end up with a real mess.

-- From the centre of your room (the centre of the key tile), dry-lay a row of tiles from one of the centre lines to the wall.
-Do you end up with a tiny slither of tile?
-If you do, you need to reassess – this won’t look good.
-If you’re in this position, move your whole line the width of one tile away from this wall.
-Even if you end up with 1/3 tiles at each end, this will look better than an untidy slither of tile at the skirting boards.
+- From the centre of your room (the centre of the key tile), dry lay a row of tiles from one of the centre lines to the wall.
+If you end up with any gaps that would need tile fragments to fill once you reach the wall, you will need to reassess.
+If this happens, move your whole line the width of one tile away from this wall.
+Even if you end up with 1/3 tiles at each end, this will look better than untidy tile slithers along the skirting boards.

-- When you’ve got this line right, carry on dry-laying – from this centre line, now go in the opposite direction, and then at right angles to it (ultimately, bisecting your central tile in a cross shape).
+- When you’ve got this line right, carry on dry laying from this centre line.
+Then go in the opposite direction, and finally at right angles to it (ultimately, bisecting your central tile in a cross shape).
 When you’ve laid all this out, move your key tile around slightly until there’s a gap of around the size of half a tile around the edge of the whole room.
 Once your key tile is set, mark its position with chalk or another faint but visible marking.

 - You’ll need to make sure all edge tiles are cut to shape at this stage, so now is the time to mark these up and cut them down.

-- Start with the key tile and work out from here towards one of the walls.
+- Start with the key tile and work out your direction across the floor from it.
 Bear in mind, when choosing your direction, that you shouldn’t walk on your newly laid tiles for 24 hours.
 Make sure you’ve left yourself a way to escape!
-Alternatively, you could just tile half a room per day, so the room isn’t fully out-of-action.
+Alternatively, you could just tile half a room per day, so the room isn’t fully out of action.

 - Spread out around a metres-worth of adhesive in the centre of your room.
-Using a spreader, or notched trowel, spread it evenly across the square metre of surface.
-The spreader will leave just the right amount of adhesive to make the tiles stick, but make sure you can just about see your markings representing the location of the key tile.
+Using a spreader, or notched trowel, spread the adhesive evenly across the square metre of surface.
+The spreader will leave just the right amount of adhesive to make the tiles stick, but make sure you can still see your markings representing the location of the key tile.
 Lay your first tile into position, twisting it slightly as you go.
-This gets rid of any air bubbles that may be stuck as you lower it, and ensures the tile beds properly into the adhesive.
+This gets rid of any air bubbles that may be stuck as you lower it and ensures the tile beds properly into the adhesive.

-- Carry on laying until you’ve covered the floor, excepting the cut tiles needed for the edges.
+- Carry on laying until you’ve covered the floor, excluding the cut tiles needed for the edges.

 - Having cut your tiles (using a lever-action flat-bed cutter or heavy-duty tile cutter), you can now fill the edging.
 Squeeze a layer of adhesive onto the back of each tile then press it into position, again leaving it 24 hours to set.

 - If you’re using glazed tiles, you can simply pour the grout over and use a grout spreader with a rubber edge to squeegee the grout into place.
-If you have non-glazed tiles you’ll need to be more careful – mix a very dry grout up and gently put it into each crack, trying to avoid getting any grout onto the tile surface to avoid stains.
+If you have non-glazed tiles, you’ll need to be more careful – prepare a very dry grout mix and gently put it into each crack, trying to avoid getting any grout onto the tile surface to avoid stains.

-- Once the grout is hard (approximately an hour), wipe all over again with a damp cloth, focussing on each tile one-by-one to make sure no grouting stains have escaped your attention.
+- Once the grout lines are dry (after approximately an hour), wipe all over again with a damp cloth, focussing on each tile one by one to make sure no grouting stains have escaped your attention.